gchq/gaffer-doc/docs/user-guide/gaffer-basics/what-is-python.md

 ## Python in Gaffer

 Whilst Gaffer is written primarily in Java a Python interface has been provided so that you can programmatically access Gaffer functionality with Python, this can be accessed via the gafferpy library located in the [gaffer-tools repository](https://github.com/gchq/gaffer-tools).
-This provides a Python 3.6+ compatible import that will allow you to speak directly to the Gaffer REST API, it supports persistent connections to Gaffer, connection via SSL and the associated python functionality to interact with available Gaffer operations.
+This provides a Python 3.6+ compatible import that will allow you to speak directly to the Gaffer REST API, it supports persistent connections to Gaffer, connection via SSL and the associated Python functionality to interact with available Gaffer operations.

+!!! note
+    See the page on [using the Python API](../apis/python-api.md) in gaffer for further information.

 Inside the gaffer-tools library you'll find a set of examples that show how you can interact with Gaffer, here is a basic example of using gafferpy: